Frozensoft-Software/frozensoft-software-alerts/README.md

+#WARNING THIS PACKAGE IS NO LONGER BEING MAINTANED, AS I DID NOT END UP NEEDING IT

 Frozensoft Software Alerts is a package that allows you to easily send alerts to users in your ASP.NET Core project.
 You can either use bootstrap or make your own classes for the Alerts.